The King of New Zealand Wine Industry: Sauvignon Blanc

 You’ll often find Sauvignon Blanc on the label of many bottles of New Zealand wine, where the white wine style became famous.
 Sauvignon Blanc, though, originated in the Bordeaux region of France or neighboring Loire Valley.

 History of Sauvignon Blanc

-70% of the vineyards in New Zealand are planted with Sauvignon Blanc.
-Frank Yukich Allen established the first plantings in 1975.
-The grape grower imported cuttings from France and grew them on his estate, ‘Oldfield’ near Auckland.
+72% of the vineyards in New Zealand are planted with Sauvignon Blanc.
+Ross Spence is thought to be the first person to plant Sauvignon Blanc in New Zealand in 1969.
 Montana Winery, now Brancott Estate, planted the first Sauvignon vines in Marlborough in 1973 with 2,900 acres of vines.
 Soon, the grape became insanely popular, and the wine region was the heart of New Zealand’s wine industry.
 Sauvignon replaced the more popular Chenin Blanc and Müller Thurgau.
 The rest is history.

 A government program that encouraged replanting old vineyards with new grapes helped Sauvignon gain dominance in the country, and so did the outbreak of phylloxera, which wiped out the competition.